18F/18f.gsa.gov/pages/our-work.md

 {% include testimonial.html
  quote="18F’s philosophy to build everything openly by default has been a key success factor in our ability to build credibility with the external stakeholders who have been critical of us previously.
-More importantly, this way of building facilitates innovation in an eco-centric manner as opposed to just within the government or a few entities." attribution="Christina Ho" position="Former Deputy Assistant Secretary, Office of Accounting Policy & Financial Transparency, Department of the Treasury" agency_image="treasury.svg"
+More importantly, this way of building facilitates innovation in an eco-centric manner as opposed to just within the government or a few entities." attribution="Christina Ho" position="Former Deputy Assistant Secretary" organization="Office of Accounting Policy & Financial Transparency, Department of the Treasury" agency_image="treasury.svg"
  %}